How to Build an MVP Without Coding: The AI-First Playbook

 2. Vendor Lock-In

 You are building on someone else's land.
-No code export.
+According to 2026 industry data, 68% of no-code platforms lack code export options.
 No migration path.
 If the platform changes pricing, updates, or shuts down, your entire product is at risk.
-And you cannot negotiate because you have no leverage.
+Research shows 62% of IT leaders cite rebuild needs when migrating from no-code.
+You cannot negotiate because you have no leverage.

 3. Customization Ceiling